-How File servers that run Windows Server and use File Classification Infrastructure (FCI) support Azure Rights Management
+How Windows file servers that use FCI support Azure Rights Management

 To protect all file types, do not use the RMS connector, but instead, run a Windows PowerShell script that uses cmdlets from the Azure Information Protection module.